Al Hassan Toure: International career

-Toure is eligible to represent Guinea, Liberia, and Australia.
-He was chosen in November 2019 to play for the Australian U23's in a friendly tournament in China, and scored on debut.
-Toure played a big part in helping the Olyroos qualify for the Olympics for the first time in 12 years, scoring a crucial goal against Syria in the Quarter Finals of the 2020 AFC U-23 Championship whilst going on to win the game and eventually going on to qualify a few days later in the 3rd Place Final.
+Toure is eligible to represent Liberia and Australia.
+He was chosen in November 2019 to play for the Australian U23's (the Olyroos) in a friendly tournament in China, and scored on debut.
+Toure played a big part in helping the Olyroos qualify for the 2020 Olympics for the first time in 12 years, scoring a crucial goal against Syria in the Quarter Finals of the 2020 AFC U-23 Championship, going on to win the game and qualifying a few days later in the 3rd Place Final.

-Personal life
+Other appearances

-Toure was born in Guinea to Liberian parents.
-He migrated to Australia at the age of 4 years and six months.
-He has two younger brothers – Mohamed and Musa, who both are professional footballers.
+Toure has taken part in the African Nations Cup of South Australia.